 (b) Grand Jury Subpoenas.
 Sealed grand jury subpoenas shall be kept by the clerk for three years from the date the witness is ordered to appear.
 After that time, the clerk may destroy the subpoenas.

 (c) Signature of the Grand Jury Foreperson.
 The grand jury foreperson shall sign the indictment with initials rather than his or her whole name.
 The foreperson will continue to sign the concurrence of the grand jury using his or her whole name.

 In the interest of reducing delays and costs, judges and magistrate judges may conduct the arraignment at the same time as the post-indictment initial appearance.

 (1) No party or attorney for a party shall converse with a member of the jury during the trial of an action.

-(2) After a verdict is rendered an attorney must obtain leave of the judge before whom the action was tried to converse with members of the jury.
+(2) After a verdict is rendered, an attorney must obtain leave of court to converse with members of the jury.

 (b) Signature of the Petit Jury Foreperson.
 The petit jury foreperson shall sign all documents or communications with the court using his or her initials.